xarmian/voi_rewards_svelte/static/content/faq/what-is-a-bridge.md

 - Arbitrum
 - Algorand

-For more information and a guide to using the Aramid Bridge, please refer to the [Aramid Bridge Documentation](/bridges).
+For more information and a guide to using the Aramid Bridge, please refer to the [Aramid Bridge User Guide](https://biatec.notion.site/Aramid-Bridge-User-Guide-10cb2ccb197f809cb3c3de8c93cd67f8).